 These New Hampshire travel photos are from two trips to the White Mountains in central New Hampshire.
-You're going to get a tale of two climates.
+You're going to get a tale of two climates and see quite a comparison of landscape photography.

 Taken only 4 months apart, the images from the two trips show a land of contrasting environments that gives you completely different experiences.